Dr. Brianne Bettcher, PhD ABPP-CN

 Michelle Stocker, BA

 Michelle Stocker is a back-up coordinator and cognitive tester for the LIIA and BioAD studies.
-She is also the Communications Professional for the center, and she helps facilitate events in the community that promote education on healthy brain aging and Alzheimer’s disease, and helps with recruitment for studies.
+She is also the Communications Professional for the center, and she helps facilitate events in the community that promote education on healthy brain aging and Alzheimer’s disease.
 Michelle graduated from Elon University in North Carolina in 2016 with a Bachelor of Arts degree in Psychology, and Neuroscience and Biology minors.
 Her research interests focus on memory and learning across the lifespan, and she completed her undergraduate thesis on healthy older adult memory.
 In the winters, you can find Michelle skiing in the mountains, and in the summers camping, hiking, white water rafting, or playing a pick-up game of volleyball.

 Victoria S. Pelak, MD

 Victoria S. Pelak, MD, is a Professor of Neurology and Ophthalmology at the University of Colorado School of Medicine with subspecialty fellowship training in Neuro-ophthalmology and subspecialty certification in Behavioral Neurology and Neuropsychiatry.
 She specializes in assessing and treating patients with visual problems related to neurological diseases, and she has clinical expertise in vision symptoms related to Alzheimer’s disease, Posterior Cortical Atrophy, Parkinson’s disease, and similar disorders.
 She built and founded the Brain and Vision Laboratory at the University of Colorado School of Medicine in order to study higher order visual perception, and she has a particular research interest in visual motion processing.
-She sees patients at the Rocky Mountain Lions Eye Institute at the University of Colorado Hospital outpatient pavilion located in Aurora, Colorado.
-Dr. Pelak completed her medical degree in her hometown of Detroit, Michigan, at Wayne State University School of Medicine and her residency in Neurology and fellowship training at the University of Pennsylvania.
+She is the study physician on the LIIA project.

 Christina Coughlan, PhD